 Looking for some good horror books?
 Browse through our expert recommendations to find the best grisly thrillers and scary stories, including the best books on zombies.
-We have several competing lists for the five best horror books—Darryl Jones, Kim Newman and Ramsay Campbell have all recommended the five best horror stories.
+We have several competing lists for the five best horror books—Darryl Jones, Kim Newman and Ramsey Campbell have all recommended the five best horror stories.
 We also have an interview with best-selling novelist Sarah Perry on gothic fiction.
 Unsurprisingly many of our book lists include Stephen King books.

 The most unnerving and disturbing novels are often those books that leave room for interpretation and uncertainty.
 Here, the acclaimed Irish novelist Sue Rainsford selects five frightening works of literary horror, by authors who are masters of the unsettling implication—because nothing is quite so scary as what you dream up to fill the voids.

 Shirley Jackson, the 20th-century horror author, has had a remarkable resurgence in popularity in recent years, with a series of screen adaptations bringing her writing to a new audience.
 Joan Passey, an academic at Bristol University and co-editor of an upcoming collection of essays on the ‘mother of horror’, selects five books that offer the best introduction to Shirley Jackson’s work.

 'The Same Dog' in Cold Hand in Mine

 by Robert Aickman

 by Shirley Jackson